jht0664/CNN_WR/README.md

 No more line will stop constructing neural network by adding output layer with SoftMax activation function.
 I refer my article about details of CNN model.

+It is the time to train our ML model.
+Note that the seed will be used to randomly initialize weights and biases.
+Although 3d images of input .npy files has the size of 15 x 15 x 15 including padding, I already consider adding sizes with 13 x 13 x 13 grids in argument.

 ```
 > python ../machine/train.py -i train.0 -ng 13 -config model.config -seed 1985 -o model.h5
 construct machine learning model by model.config.0 file